Three Crowns: Union of Magnus Eriksson

-Magnus used the symbols frequently, probably to mark his three kingdoms; Sweden, Norway and Scania.
-At the middle of the 14th century, neighbouring Denmark's severe financial problems caused most of the country to be pawned to German princes, primarily Gerhard III and John III.
+Magnus used the symbols frequently, probably to mark his three kingdoms: Sweden, Norway and Scania.
+During the early 14th century, Denmark's severe financial problems caused most of the country to be pawned to German princes, primarily Gerhard III and John III.
 Since Denmark's king was forced into exile in 1332, the Danish Archbishop in Lund requested that Magnus become king of the Scanian provinces of Denmark.
 Magnus redeemed the pawn from John III and was sworn in as king of Scania the same year.
-Since he had also ambitions of redeeming the rest of Denmark, the crowns marked his dignity as king of three realms.
+The earliest known coat of arms featuring three crowns as a symbol of Sweden dates back to the 1330s and appears in a painted frieze in the Cardinal of Bayonne's palace in Avignon.

 Although Denmark was reconsolidated under King Valdemar Atterdag in 1340 and regained its territory, and Norway left the union with Sweden in 1380, successive Swedish kings continued to use the union coat of arms with the three crowns.
 An alternative, less well-supported theory suggests that the three crowns are the three kingdoms in the traditional title of the Swedish king, king of Swedes, Goths and Wends. (the two last of which he held in competition with the Danish king).
 The Swedes-Goths-Wends represent a timely fifteenth-century re-interpretation of the already well-established emblem.